Class starts: September 15, 2014

 Cost: $299 per registrant (members and non-members)

-NASFAA University courses are 100% online with an asynchronous focus, meaning the individual attendee can log on anytime/anyplace (assuming they have Internet access) and participate in course requirements – naturally there are due dates they will need to adhere to, i.e. weekly assignments that must be completed.
-There are also weekly synchronous class meetings held Monday nights at 6pm ET.
-However, these “live” classes are optional and recorded for on-demand viewing by the course attendee.
-While there will be no grade reductions for students that do not attend Monday nights, we do encourage attendance to due to the highly collaborative nature of the courses.
+NASFAA University courses are 100% online with an asynchronous focus, meaning an attendee can log on anytime/anyplace and participate in course requirements – naturally there are due dates, i.e. weekly assignments that must be completed.
+There are also weekly synchronous class meetings, however these “live” classes are optional and recorded for on-demand viewing by the course attendee.
+While there will be no grade reductions for students that do not attend the live sessions, we do encourage attendance to due to the highly collaborative nature of the courses.

 As a participant of this course you will be asked to: